AdobeDocs/cc-everywhere/src/pages/guides/tutorials/edit-image.md

 ## Next steps

 Congratulations, you've completed the Edit Image tutorial!
-Edit Image can be tethered to other modules, such as the [Generate Image v2](../concepts/generate-image-v2.md), to create a more complex experience, feel free to explore that as well
+Edit Image can be tethered from other modules, such as the [Generate Image v2](../concepts/generate-image-v2.md), to create a more complex experience, feel free to explore that as well

 ## Need help?